-were no distinct differences in the prevalence of the parasite between inner and outer Smith Sound; although 50-59 cm cod from the inner portion appeared more heavily infected (25%) than those from the outer portion (12.1%), the difference was not significant (χ^2 test, P>0.09).
+The parasitic copepod Lernaeocera branchialis was common on the gills of cod in all three areas (Table 5) with prevalences mostly in the 5-25% range.
+Infection level tended to vary with length, but not in any consistent pattern in all areas.
+There were no distinct differences in the prevalence of the parasite between inner and outer Smith Sound; although 50-59 cm cod from the inner portion appeared more heavily infected (25%) than those from the outer portion (12.1%), the difference is not significant (χ^2 test, P>0.09).
 Overall, the percentage infection tended to increase from north to south and was particularly high in Southwest Arm.

-Small cod (40-49 cm) from inner and outer Smith Sound showed prevalences (4.8-6.9%) comparable to the long-term averages for cod of comparable size sampled during the spring (6.5%) and autumn (6.8%) trawl survey conducted throughout offshore areas of Div.
-3L.
-However, among other fish in Smith Sound and elsewhere inshore, prevalences were higher than the long-term average for comparable sized cod sampled during the spring and autumn trawl surveys of Div.
-3L; the differences was particularly notable among the largest fish.
-The unusually high prevalences, particularly among the larger cod size-classes, support the notion that these cod have remained inshore throughout the autumn and winter months, as transmission of the parasite to cod appears to occur during autumn mainly in the inshore areas.
+Small cod (40-49 cm) from inner and outer Smith Sound showed prevalences (4.8 -6.9%) comparable to the long-term averages for cod of comparable size sampled during the spring (6.5%) and fall (6.8%) surveys.
+However, among other fish in Smith Sound and elsewhere, prevalences were higher than the long-term average for comparable sized cod sampled during the spring and fall surveys of 3L; the differences were particularly notable among the largest fish.
+The unusually high prevalences, particularly among the larger cod size classes, support the notion that these cod have remained inshore throughout the fall and winter months, as transmission of the parasite to cod appears to occur during fall mainly in the inshore areas.